Organizers:

 - Žilinskaitė-Šinkūnienė, Eglė, Inesa Šeškauskienė.
 2021.
 When the search domain is back region in Baltic: The Latvian aiz as compared to the Lithuanian už.
 In: Peter Arkadiev, Jurgis Pakerys, Inesa Šeškauskienė, and Vaiva Žeimantienė (eds.), Studies in Baltic and other Languages.
 A Festschrift for Axel Holvoet on the occasion of his 65th birthday (Vilnius University Open Series Vol. 16).
 Vilnius: Vilnius University Press.
 433–466. https://doi.org/10.15388/SBOL.2021.24

-If you would like to submit a paper for this workshop, please fill out the registration form (will be available in February 2025).
+If you would like to submit a paper for this workshop, please fill out the abstract submission form.